aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/use-documentbuilder-to-insert-document-elements/_index.md

 ﻿---
-title: Use DocumentBuilder to Insert Document Elements – Aspose.Words for Java
+title: Use DocumentBuilder to Insert Document Elements in Java
 articleTitle: Use DocumentBuilder to Insert Document Elements
 linktitle: Use DocumentBuilder to Insert Document Elements
 type: docs